TulipaEnergy/TulipaEnergyModel.jl/docs/src/tutorial.md

 ### Values of constraints and expressions

-By accessing the model directly, we can query the values of constraints and expresions.
+By accessing the model directly, we can query the values of constraints and expressions.
 For instance, we can get all incoming flow in the lowest resolution for a given asset at a given time block for a given representative periods with the following:

 ```@example solution